muksmuks/deeplearning_pytorch/README.md

 Model is a piece of software with a specific mission.
 In most cases the mission is
 - to predict unseen data correctly (Cat should be identified as Cat and not a Macau)
-- to achieve, it has to reduce the mistakes.
+- to achieve above, it has to reduce the mistakes.
 The mistakes are mathematically defined as Loss Function